LouisLiu00/ChatGPT-LX/README.md

 ## Contact

-If you have any questions, feel free to reach out to Mckay on [Twitter](https://twitter.com/LouisLiuOneself).
+If you have any questions, feel free to reach out to Louis on [Twitter](https://twitter.com/LouisLiuOneself).

 [GCSE]: https://developers.google.com/custom-search/v1/overview